 We wake up to the sound of ‘cabin crew prepare for landing’ – the landing this time being in Buenos Aires.
-We had planned our route in South America very carefully and for this first step we have reserved a hotel.
-But – we tell ourselves – we are not tourists, we are travellers!
-At the airport we note the ubiquitous warnings about crime and unlicensed means of transport to the city, so we decide on the safe option for transfer to the hotel and take a cab from the airport.
+We had planned our route in South America very carefully and for this first step, we have reserved a hotel.
+But – we tell ourselves – we are not tourists, we are travelers!
+At the airport, we note the ubiquitous warnings about crime and unlicensed means of transport to the city, so we decide on the safe option for transfer to the hotel and take a cab from the airport.
 Everybody here really loves the US dollar because the state is suffering from bankruptcy – for the umpteenth time.

-In case you are not aware of these important facts, they have fewer inhabitants than Croatia but have won two world Championships.
+In case you are not aware of these important facts, they have fewer inhabitants than Croatia but have won two World Championships.
 But although we must concede their undoubted abilities in football we were much less impressed by their record of general safety.
-You won’t see many people out on the streets except in the very limited business centre.
+You won’t see many people out on the streets except in the very limited business center.
 Buildings are often surrounded by security wire and guards are everywhere.
 It means our level of adrenaline stays rather high – but it is an interesting experience for sure.

 It’s time to go to the airport for the flight to the west across the Andes.
 Chile here we come!

 It’s time to go to the land of the Incas – Peru.
 Good morning, Cuzco, hallo Machu Picchu!
 We have to organize how to get to the lost city of Incas and it seems we have to go by train.
 This is the rainy season, but we’re lucky.
 Here nature is really beautiful and the air is clean.
 We feel a little bit strange at altitudes of around 4,000 meters.
 The way to avoid altitude sickness we discover is to drink plenty of tea – the most effective of all being cocaine tea!
-We spend the days interacting with the locals, have a few problems with fake dollars and learn a lot about the Incas – fascinating.
-Not being vegans we have to try alpaca meat, and certainly very much enjoy it.
+We spend days interacting with the locals, have a few problems with fake dollars, and learn a lot about the Incas – fascinating.
+Not being vegans we have to try alpaca meat, and certainly, very much enjoy it.

 It is time to load up our backpacks again and take the long flight to Brazil: first to the waterfalls of Iguacu.
-The falls are on the border between Paraguay, Brazil and Argentina, and since the best views are from the Brazilian side we head for the road between Foz and Iguacu.
+The falls are on the border between Paraguay, Brazil, and Argentina, and since the best views are from the Brazilian side we head for the road between Foz and Iguacu.
 We could not resist taking a motorcycle taxi across the river Parana toward Paraguay.
 The country looks more like central African rather than South American.
-There are no paved roads, unfinished houses and buildings and perpetual traffic chaos.
-This may be a shopping mecca for Brazilians, but to us it looks like a market of fake brands on steroids!
+There are no paved roads, unfinished houses, and buildings, and perpetual traffic chaos.
+This may be a shopping mecca for Brazilians, but to us, it looks like a market of fake brands on steroids!

 Time to head back to the most beautiful place of all – home!
-Travelling and adventures are all very well, but in the end there is no place like home.
+Travelling and adventures are all very well, but in the end, there is no place like home.
 Every journey teaches us to hold on tight to our families and friends once we are back.
-What I have learned above all is that we really do not need very much in order to be happy – because it is those who have least that seem to be the ones with the biggest smile.
+What I have learned above all is that we really do not need very much in order to be happy – because it is those who have the least that seem to be the ones with the biggest smile.